 When tropical weather systems are threatening, Emergency Management is in communication with our local National Weather Service office in Melbourne, NOAA and the National Hurricane Center.
 If a serious storm or hurricane threatens our region, Governor Ron DeSantis and UCF President Alexander N. Cartwright have the authority to cancel classes or close campuses.
 UCF often does so in consultation with other area colleges, school districts and government officials.

 We encourage students and UCF employees to put together their own hurricane safety kits and to create a plan with their families and loved ones should a storm impact Central Florida.

 Knights should assemble a hurricane kit, which should provide enough essentials to survive at least three days.
 Kits should include:

-This year’s Disaster Preparedness Sales Tax Holiday extends through Sunday, June 6.
-This 10-day tax holiday allows Floridians to prepare for hurricane season while saving money on essential disaster preparedness items.
+This year’s Disaster Preparedness Sales Tax Holiday extends through Friday, June 9.
+This 14-day tax holiday allows Floridians to prepare for hurricane season while saving money on essential disaster preparedness items.